header 1

 School History

-Public education is relatively new in Oklahoma, compared to the rest of the country.
+Public education was relatively new in Oklahoma, compared to the rest of the country.
 After Indian Territory opened for non-native settlement in 1889, children attended private schools operated by churches, missions, and Indian tribes.
 In 1898, Congress passed the Curtis Act, which allowed towns in Indian Territory to incorporate and charge taxes.
 That year, Muskogee formed a Board of Education and began opening public elementary schools through eighth grade.
 The schools were segregated according to the law at that time.

 In 1905, high school courses were added to the curriculum.
-White students attended the classes at Jefferson Elementary, and black students attended at Dunbar Elementary.
+White students attended the classes at Jefferson Elementary, and Black students attended at Dunbar Elementary.
 To accommodate the growing number of high school students, money was raised for two new buildings.
 Central High and Manual Training both opened in the fall of 1910.
 For the next sixty years, each school fostered a strong sense of pride within the community.

 Central High School